wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    resolve all of these additional names as well.
-Providing all of these answers in response to a query for www.example.com allows the recursive resolver to pre-populate its cache and have these answers available immediately when a stub resolver or other DNS client asks for them.
-What is important to notice here is that the stub resolver
+Providing all of these answers in response to a query for www.example.com allows the recursive resolver to pre-populate its cache and have these answers